 The quiz feature in Panopto is not the most sophisticated in terms of possible question types or settings, however the simplicity of the setup makes the setting up of the quiz simpler.
 It is possible to have quizzes at multiple points throughout the recording, and each quiz can have one or more questions.

-There are only three question types to select from:
+There are only four question types to select from:

 - Multiple Choice

 - Fill In The Blank

 Once you have selected your question type, for True/False, Multiple Choice and Multiple Select questions, simply type in the question and select the correct answers.
 When setting up the test, the correct answer is indicated by a radio button; it is possible to have more than one correct answer (multiple select), in which case the correct answers are indicated by a check box.

 Fill In The Blank is slightly more complicated.
 Put in the acceptable answer(s) between underscores, and use the pipe symbol between acceptable answers.
 You may want to have multiple possible answers if the correct answer might be expressed in different ways, for example: